 Particularly for those cyclists who ride in the street, the risk of a collision with a vehicle is high.
 The primary danger lies in the lack of protection the cyclist has if he experiences a crash.

 - The right cross.
 This type of accident occurs when a cyclist has passed in front of a motor vehicle waiting to exit from an alley, driveway, or parking lot.
 If the vehicle pulls out and turns right too soon, it can hit the cyclist.
 An accident can also happen if the car pulls out at the last second and blocks the cyclist’s path, causing the cyclist to collide with the car.
 The driver could be found negligent because he failed to yield to the rider’s right-of-way.

-If you’ve been injured in a biking accident, contact Sevenish Law Firm for experienced legal representation.
-Our dedicated staff will visit the accident scene right away and begin investigating the crash.
-We have a reputation for being aggressive with insurance companies, and we’ll work hard to get you the compensation you deserve.
+If you’ve been injured in a biking accident, contact Sevenish Law Firm, P.C. for legal representation.
+Our dedicated staff will review the circumstances of the crash.
+We have a reputation for being aggressive with insurance companies, and we work hard to get you the compensation you deserve.
 You’ll pay no fee unless we win your case.
-Call us today, or fill out our online form.
+Call us today or fill out our online form.